What is Oppositional Defiant Disorder?

 • Engage in conversation with your child’s healthcare provider or other medical professionals involved, such as a social worker or therapist.
 The more these people know about your child’s condition, the better chance they have at helping.

-• Find support in other parents that also have children with ODD.
-This can help relieve stress on your end and provide you with more insight into the condition.
+• Find support from other parents who also have children with ODD.
+This can help relieve stress and provide more insight into the condition.

 Final Word

-The sooner ODD is treated, the better chance your child has at overcoming it.
+The sooner ODD is treated, the better chance your child has to overcome it.
 While it’s not as common in adults, many children and teens with the condition may find symptoms appearing in adulthood.
 This is likely due to the condition going untreated.

-Early signs of ODD can be a blessing in disguise at it allows you to better understand what’s going on with your child’s psychology.
-Giving both you and them the opportunity to lead lives without ODD symptoms plaguing the maturation process.
+Early signs of ODD can be a blessing in disguise as it allows you to better understand what’s going on with your child’s psychology.
+Allowing both you and them to lead lives without ODD symptoms plaguing the maturation process.

 Leave a Reply